-Safe harbor 401(k) plans enable companies to sidestep the annual IRS testing that comes with traditional 401(k) plans, in part by providing a contribution to all employees’ retirement accounts that vests immediately.
+Safe harbor 401(k) plans enable companies to avoid the annual IRS testing that comes with traditional 401(k) plans.
+With a safe harbor 401(k), an employer makes mandatory contributions to all employees’ retirement accounts, and those funds vest immediately.

 Keep reading to learn more about safe harbor rules, why companies use these plans, along with the benefits, drawbacks, and relevant deadlines.

-A 401(k) safe harbor plan behaves much the same way a traditional 401(k) plan does — but with a twist.
-In both cases, eligible employees can use the plan to deposit pre-tax funds for their retirement and employers can contribute matching funds.
+A 401(k) safe harbor plan is similar to a traditional 401(k) plan — but with a twist.
+In both cases, eligible employees can use the plan to contribute pre-tax funds to a retirement account and employers may contribute matching funds.

-But with an ordinary 401(k) retirement plan, companies must submit to annual nondiscrimination regulatory testing by the IRS to ensure that the company plan doesn’t treat highly compensated employees (HCEs) — generally defined as earning at least $130,000 a year or owning 5% or more of the business — more favorably than others.
+But with a traditional 401(k) retirement plan, companies must submit to annual nondiscrimination regulatory testing by the IRS to ensure that the company plan doesn’t treat highly compensated employees (HCEs) — generally defined as earning at least $150,000 in the 2023 tax year and $155,000 in the 2024 tax year and being in the company’s top 20% in pay, or owning more than 5% of the business — more favorably than others.
+The testing process is complex and can be a burden for some companies.

 An alternative is to set up a safe harbor 401(k) plan with a safe harbor match.
 This allows a company to skip the annual IRS testing — and avoid imposing restrictions on employee saving — by providing the same 401(k) contributions to all employees, regardless of title, salary, or even years spent at the company.
 And those funds must vest immediately.